How Many Golf Clubs Can I Carry? Best to Know

 During his final season of competitive golf Jones had carried 16 clubs to win his ‘Impregnable Quadrilateral’.
 Torrence on the other hand had only carried 12 clubs.
 So perhaps Jones settled on the average of the two and suggested this figure to the United States Golf Association.

-Mr. Jackson recommended a 14 club rule to the USGA which was introduced into the rules of golf in 1938.
-The R&A following suit with the publication of their rules in 1939.
+Mr. Jackson recommended a 14-club rule to the USGA which was introduced into the rules of golf in 1938.
+The R&A followed suit with the publication of their rules in 1939.

 Are 14 Clubs Too Many?

 There has been an increasing number of people suggesting that even 14 clubs are too many.
 Many of the arguments from the 1930s are being re-used to support this.

 Premium manufacturers such as TaylorMade, Titleist, Ping and Mizuno now charge around $1000 for a set of irons.
 Those sets now comprise of only five or six clubs.
 This is one reason people argue that golf is only for the wealthy.